-One of the commonly debated topics of sports performance training is whether or not athletes should use resisted sprint training, such as sled pulls, in their training programs.
+One of the commonly debated topics of sports performance training is whether or not athletes should use resisted sprint training, such as sprint sled pulls, in their training programs.
 Today we’ll look at a study that compared the effects of resisted and non-resisted acceleration sprint training in Rugby players.
 First we will go over the study and then talk a bit about the implications for us as athletes.
 If after this you’d like to learn more about resisted sprint training, I’d suggest you take a look at my video on this topic from a couple years ago.

 In this study titled The Effects of Sprint vs. Resisted Sled-Based Training; an 8-Week in-Season Randomized Control Intervention in Elite Rugby League Players by Johnathan Sinclair, Christopher Edmundson, John Matcalfe, Lindsay Bottoms, Stephen Atkins, and Ian Bentley, the athletes were split up into two groups, one that used sleds in their sprinting and one that sprinted without resistance.
 The sled load used decreased 10m sprint times by 20%, which was based on the authors’ previous work titled “Effect of velocity-based loading on acceleration kinetics and kinematics during sled towing.”